mkollmar/escad/README.md

 ## Command-line-client
   * Start the system in the escad directory with: ./escad_server start terminal
-  * Execute "(help)" in escad to get the newest information about escad.
+  * Follow the hints on the screen.
 There is also a built in tutorial, so you can interactively learn how to use escad.
   * Stop the system in the escad directory with: ./escad_server stop

 ## Web-interface-client